-The IT Information Library (ITIL) -- a series of structured IT management guidelines originally produced by the Office of Government Commerce in the U.K. -- is a framework that has gained popularity, especially
+The IT Information Library (ITIL) -- a series of structured IT management guidelines originally produced by the Office of Government Commerce in the U.K. -- is a framework that has gained popularity, especially since the release of ITIL Version 3 in 2007.
+It found its success by answering management needs to improve IT and service quality.

 Even though there is more public documentation and IT personnel are becoming more knowledgeable on the framework, ITIL technology is still misunderstood.
 ITIL implementation in organizations of all sizes can be quite a challenge.
 I am lucky enough to work for a company that has already integrated ITIL in its business process, but the ITIL framework assimilation is still in its infancy and improving it is a daily struggle.